Report card: Bob Condotta grades the Seahawks’ Week 9 loss to the Bills

-In the big picture, the Seahawks are still in good shape to accomplish all of their goals this season, tied for the best record in the NFC with just three games left against teams with winning records.
+The big picture following the 44-34 defeat Sunday at Buffalo is that the Seahawks are still in good shape to accomplish all of their goals this season.

+The Seahawks are still tied for the lead in the NFC, and they have just three games left against teams with winning records, two of those at home.

-But Sunday, they hardly looked like a team with legitimate aspirations of the Super Bowl, the defense appearing somehow even worse despite adding Carlos Dunlap and getting back Jamal Adams.
-Russell Wilson played one of the most mistake-filled games of his career, as he did at Arizona two weeks ago, and appeared at times to feel the weight of the world, knowing the offense basically had to score on every possession for Seattle to have a chance.
+But on Sunday, they hardly looked like a team with legitimate aspirations of the Super Bowl, the defense appearing somehow even worse despite adding Carlos Dunlap and getting back Jamal Adams.

+Russell Wilson played one of the most mistake-filled games of his career, as he did at Arizona two weeks ago, appearing at times to feel an increasing weight to carry the team, knowing the offense basically had to score on every possession for Seattle to have a chance.

 Wilson will bounce back.
-Whether the defense will ever take the step forward it needs to on a consistent basis, though, is another matter — and recall we are now past the trade deadline.

-For the most part, what you are seeing is what you are going to get on defense.
+Whether the defense will ever take the step forward it needs to on a consistent basis, though, is another matter — and we’re past the trade deadline, so for the most part, what you are seeing is what you are going to get on defense.

+Seahawks fans have to hope Pete Carroll is right when he insists that better days are ahead for that side of the ball.

 On to some horrid-looking grades.